 - APR: N/A

-- Requirements: Borrowers must be full- or part-time federal employees who have been working for at least one year.
-Only certain financial hardships and expenses are eligible for an FEEA loan, including (but not limited to) physical illness or injury, major property damage due to a natural disaster, safe housing for victims of domestic violence, rent and/or mortgage payments, home utilities, and funeral expenses.
+- Requirements: Borrowers must be full- or part-time federal employees or postal employees who have been working for at least one year.
+Only certain financial hardships and expenses are eligible for an FEEA loan, including (but not limited to) physical illness or injury, major property damage due to a natural disaster, safe housing for survivors of domestic violence, rent and/or mortgage payments, home utilities, and funeral expenses.
 Recommended Article: The Cost of Headstones and Mausoleums Cost

 Kashable offers low-cost loans specifically designed for federal employees.